-- Liaise and plan with teachers and SENDCo for the provision of children with SEND. - Record/report on provision and progression of children.
+- Liase and plan with teachers and SENDCO for the provision of children with SEND. - Record/report on provision and progression of children.

-Definition of Special Educational Needs (As stated in the Revised Code of Practice July 14)
+Definition of Special Educational Needs and the Four Areas of Need.
+(As stated in the Revised Code of Practice July 14)